Using LINQ Queries

 };

-is a collection of dynamically created classes where each object has Title
+The variable items is a collection of dynamically created classes where each object has Title and ISBN

 properties.
 This class is not explicitly defined in your